siljec/project-idi-rnnchatbot/README.md

 ```sh
 ./generate.sh
 ```
 NB!
-This is VERY time consuming.
-This command will start to download a tgz file, and further unpack the content into a dialogs folder.
-The dialogs requires ~8 GB of disk space.
+This is VERY time-consuming.
+This command will start to download a tgz file, and further, unpack the content into a dialogs folder.
+The dialogs require ~8 GB of disk space.

 ### Download the Open Subtitles dataset